ionic-team/ionic-docs/src/content/installation/cdn.md

 <blockquote>
   <p>
     This does not install Angular or any frameworks.
-This simply allows use of Ionic components without having to install anything.
+This allows use of Ionic components without having to install anything.
   </p>
 </blockquote>